markpbaggett/tamu_dc_notes/docs/source/contents/01a_env_scan_tech.rst

 IRIIIF
 ======

-A Spring backend for the Institutional Repository International Image Interoperability Framework (IRIIIF) Service developed and maintained by Texas A&M University Libraries.
-This service provides IIIF manifest generation from DSpace RDF and/or Fedora PCDM.
+IRIIIF is a Spring backend for the Institutional Repository International Image Interoperability Framework (IRIIIF) Service developed and maintained by Texas A&M University Libraries.
+This service provides IIIF manifest generation for works in OakTrust and from Fedora.
+IRIIIF supports single and multicanvased works, but since it is based of IIIF Presentation v2, does not support AV.

+One interesting thing that this service seems to be able to do is build canvases in a manifest from pages in a PDF.
+This means that an ETD and other PDF works should be able to be served in a IIIF viewer with a modern viewing experience.

+Redis is used for manifest cache and resource URL caching.
+There are still many things I need to learn about this service
+including:

+1. When a Manifest is generated, how long is it cached for in Redis?
+2. Can a Manifest be regenerated on demand via a HTTP get parameter ( :code:`?update=true` )?
+3. How are manifests from DSPACE RDF informed?
+For instance, how does IRIIIF know sequence order?
+4. Does IRIIIF assume all files on a work need to be delivered as canvases?
+In other words, if a work has a PDF, jp2s, and jpgs, do all get rendered as canvases?
+5. When a new collection goes online, are manifests generated and cached or is that done on demand?
+If the latter, what if the work has 2000 pages?